5 Grammar Mistakes You Can Make Without Worrying

 You probably had an English teacher in your life tell you that it’s never acceptable to use “ain’t.”
-In many situations, colloquial expressions and slang are inappropriate—for example, an English essay or technical work report.
+In many situations, colloquial expressions and slang aren’t appropriate — for example, an English essay or technical work report.

 Creative writing is a different story.
 Rather than being grammar mistakes, colloquialisms and slang can serve important purposes in your novel.

-As stated above with sentence fragments, people don’t always speak with perfect grammar.
-They say words like “ain’t” or drop the “g” on words that end -ing.
-They use phrases from their cultures and communities.
+As we spoke about with sentence fragments, people don’t always speak with perfect grammar.
+They say words like “ain’t” or drop the “g” on words that end with -ing.
+They use phrases unique to their cultures and communities.

 Using colloquial language can be an important component of characterization.
 Imagine if Hagrid from Harry Potter spoke like Snape.
-It would lose crucial aspects of Hagrid’s character: he could not complete his education and represents the exact opposite of pure-blood culture.
+It would lose crucial aspects of Hagrid’s character: someone without a complete education who represents the exact opposite of pure-blood culture.

 Writing with variations in pronunciation, along with colloquial phrases or slang, can demonstrate a character’s origin, level of education, and more.

 This is especially true for dialogue.
 However, even your narrator’s voice—the particular way that your narrator speaks—can use these aspects.
-Keep in mind that too many slang words or nonstandard pronunciations can be hard to read.
+But do keep in mind that too many slang words or nonstandard pronunciations can be hard to read.

-Use them more conservatively in narration than in dialogue.
+Use slang and colloquialism more conservatively in narration than in dialogue.
 For example, if your narrating character is Scottish, too much phonetic spelling of a brogue accent and colloquial words will be hard to read for anyone who isn’t Scottish.
-Pepper a few words into the narration, and leave the thick accents for dialogue.
+Pepper a few words into the narration and leave the thick accents for dialogue.